 Establishing a good measurement system is critical.
-This includes defining reliable indicators and metrics to measure if the outcome happened.
+This includes defining reliable indicators and metrics to measure if the outcomes materialised.
 It is thereby important to keep the project's scope realistic, not to try to achieve too many things.
 Over-focusing on measurement, however, runs the danger of confining a project's options to only do things that it is sure can be measured, limiting its appetite to explore and innovate.

-MSD is targeting impacts on the beneficiaries without directly intervening but facilitating change.
+MSD is targeting impacts on the beneficiaries without directly intervening but by facilitating change.
 The logic for indirect interventions is based on a lot of assumptions.
 A methodologically sound monitoring system is needed, making these assumptions transparent and estimating outreach and impact plausibly.
 A balance between cost and reasonable "precision" of the monitoring framework needs to be found.

 The DCED Standard for Results Measurement is a specific approach that has been recognised by many practitioners as very helpful in establishing credible monitoring and results measurement frameworks.
-The use of the standard in MSD projects should be encouraged.
-At the same time, the projects should retain the flexibility to adapt their monitoring systems to their specific context if necessary and well founded.
-Particularly for smaller projects, the standard should be right-sized to fit the needs of the project.
+Large SDC projects should use the DCED Standard and a monitoring and results measurement system that lives up to that standard.
+A DCED review of the MRM as well as DCED audits should be budgeted and conducted.
+Applying a DECD standard equivalent result measurement should be the exception and needs to be justified.
+For example, particularly for smaller projects, it can be argued the standard should be right-sized to fit the needs of the project.

-- The monitoring and results measurement system should serve a three-fold purpose: learning, accountability and project steering. - Results chains as suggested by the DCED standard are a working instrument for project teams and are continuously adapted; do not require them as formal documents such as project documents and reports; rather the logframe should be used as reporting instrument between projects and SDC. - If it is the intention to fully implement the DCED Standard including the audit process, you need to plan for the necessary resources from the beginning. - Consider to integrate wherever possible and feasible indicators that feed into SDC's Aggregate Reference Indicators (ARI).
+- The monitoring and results measurement system should serve a three-fold purpose: learning, accountability and project steering. - · Results chains as suggested by the DCED standard are a working instrument for project teams and are continuously adapted; do not require them as formal documents such as project documents and reports; rather the logframe should be used as reporting instrument between projects and SDC. - · As soon as the more detailed intervention level result chains are designed, use them to include measures of system change in a project's results frameworks. - Require the projects to design their monitoring and results measurement systems following the DCED Standard and encourage them to pass at least through a MRM system review if not a full audit. - If it is the intention to fully implement the DCED Standard including the audit process, you need to plan for the necessary resources from the beginning. - · Consider integrating wherever possible and feasible indicators that feed into SDC's Aggregate Reference Indicators (ARI) and Thematic Reference Indicators (TRI).